agmcleod/website/_posts/2023-12-22-experimenting-with-svelte-sveltekit.md

 $: displayName = name.toUpperCase();
 ```

 They do document this example fairly well.
 I find it gets more complicated when you start using data defined in `+page.ts`.
 When you define `$:` for a block of code, which values is it watching for?
 Usually when a page hasn't re-rendered properly, adding the $: prefix around the necessary code block has fixed it.
 I just worry about re-rendering when it's not needed as well.
-I think this is just somethin I need more experience with, and need to better understand how it works.
+I think this is just something I need more experience with, and need to better understand how it works.

 ## Overall Impressions